jdodgen/home-broker/README.md

     1) maintain/map fauxmo devices
     2) provides a link zigbee2mqtt to maintain zigbee devices
     3) allow manual entry of custom IP devices
-    4) collects nome-broker pub/sub devices
+    4) auto collects home-broker IP devices
-    5) view consilodated devices and generated topics/payloads
+    5) view consilodated devices and generated pub/sub topics/payloads
     6) it can be used to test devices turn on and off

-It serves device information via pub/sub to extract devices from database to be used by another automation system.
-This data is simplfied and formatted data including the pub/sub strings
+It serves device information via pub/sub to extract devices from database to be used by other automation systems.
+This data is simplfied and provides formatted data including the pub/sub strings

 Hardware.
 SBC  pretty much anthing that can run Linux with RJ45